Antique Doll Journey

 The Phillip Goldsmith Doll Body Patent

 On December 15, 1885 Phillip Goldsmith of Covington, Kentucky patented a cloth doll body with a corset design.
 The patent ID US-0332248-A can be viewed at the United States Patent and Trademark website.
+Such doll bodies were used for porcelain doll heads usually imported from Germany, such as the curly head Alt, Beck & Gottschalck doll head found on the cloth body in the photo.

 How to find the patent: In the advanced search query box type in Goldsmith and then in the date column look for 1885 Dec.
 15. To see the image click on the camera icon.